ibm-cloud-docs/discovery-data/tutorial-convo.md

     Create the instance in the same location as the {{site.data.keyword.discoveryshort}} service instance is hosted.
 1. From the {{site.data.keyword.conversationshort}} Plus plan service page in {{site.data.keyword.cloud_notm}}, click **Launch {{site.data.keyword.conversationshort}}**.
 1. An assistant and skill might be created for you automatically.
-Exit the assistant and go to the main Assistants page.
+If so, exit the assistant and go to the main Assistants page.

-    You can click the Assistants icon from the navigation pane.
+    You can click the Assistants icon from the navigation pane to get to the main Assistants page.

     ![Shows the Assistants icon in navigation pane](images/tut-ass0.png)